Alcofribas/OPML_to_Squeeze/README.md

 # OPML_to_Squeeze
-_Simple Script to Sync Podcast Subscription in Squeezebox App with OPML File_
+_Update Podcast Subscription in Squeezebox App From OPML File Automatically_

 ## Background